-If an institution with guaranteed deposits encounters problems that lead to bankruptcy or if Finansinspektionen (the Swedish Financial Supervisory Authority) decides that the deposit insurance scheme should be activated, there is a so-called direct fulfilment of the deposit insurance commitment.
-This means that the central government pays out compensation to the institutions' depositors and acquires the depositors' claims on the institution in bankruptcy.
+If an institution with guaranteed deposits encounters problems that lead to bankruptcy or if Finansinspektionen (the Swedish Financial Supervisory Authority) decides that the deposit insurance scheme should be activated, there is a so-called direct fulfilment of the deposit insurance commitment.19 This means that the central government pays out compensation to the institutions' depositors and acquires the depositors' claims on the institution in bankruptcy.

-If a failing institution is deemed systemically important and therefore to be managed through resolution, the central government assumes control (but not ownership) of the institution in order to restructure it or wind it up in orderly manner.
-The main principle of resolution is that shareholders and lenders have their claims written down and/or converted into equity on the basis of a predetermined order of priority - the write-down of liabilities, or "bail-in".
+If a failing institution is deemed systemically important20 and therefore to be managed through resolution, the central government assumes control (but not ownership) of the institution in order to restructure it or wind it up in orderly manner.21 The main principle of resolution is that shareholders and lenders have their claims written down and/or converted into equity on the basis of a predetermined order of priority, as part of process called a "bail-in".

 Guaranteed deposits, however, are exempt from the write-down of liabilities.
 Any losses or recapitalisation requirements for which the depositors would have been responsible, had they not been exempted, are covered instead by the deposit insurance fund.
-The fund can contribute a maximum of SEK 26 billion per institution (see the fact box Payments from the deposit insurance fund).
+The fund can contribute a maximum of SEK 27.7 billion per institution (see the fact box Payments from the deposit insurance fund).
 This is done through an injection on the asset side of the institution's balance sheet.